-Some holders of Whole-of-Life policies are receiving very worrying letters, informing them that their policies have been reviewed, and their premiums increased.
+Some holders of Whole of Life insurance in Ireland are receiving very worrying letters, informing them that their policies have been reviewed, and their premiums increased.

 In some cases, a monthly Whole-of-Life premium increase can be 680% more than the original payment.
-We’re going to discuss why this is happening, and what to do about it.
+We’re going to discuss why this is happening, and what to do about the unit-linked whole-of-life policy.

 What is a Whole of Life Insurance Policy?

-It’s an insurance policy that insures you for your whole life, or as long as you keep paying premiums.
-The cost of these policies is higher than with term life policies, where you are only covered for a defined period of time.
+It’s a unit-linked whole-of-life insurance policy that insures you for your whole life, or as long as you keep paying premiums.
+The cost of these whole-of-life assurance policies in Ireland is higher than with term life policies, where you are only covered for a defined period of time.

 It depends how much you’d like to insure yourself for, and on the type of policy you’d like.